Ifeanyi38/Attendance-management-/README.md

 ## Configure database connection

-COnfigure environmental variables in `.env` file.
+Configure environmental variables in `.env` file.
 If not then rename `env_sample.txt` to `.env`.
 Backup contents if needed

 ```
 DB_HOST=